kareemy/Homework1/README.md

 1. Start by cloning this assignment repository into VS Code.
 2. Create a new C# console app using the `dotnet new console` command.
 3. Model patients with a `Patient.cs` class.
 The `Patient` class should contain first and last name properties.
 4. Model doctors with a `Doctor.cs` class.
-The `Doctor` class should contain a first name, last name, and #list of patients# properties.
+The `Doctor` class should contain a first name, last name, and **list of patients** properties.
-    - This is a challenging task.
+    - This is a **challenging task**.
 We have not used a list within a class before.
 Reach out on slack for help.
 5. Both `Patient.cs` and `Doctor.cs` should have the namespace `Homework1.Models`.
 Don't forget the proper using keyword to ensure the classes are accessible.
 6. Back in the `Main` method in `Program.cs`, create a list of at least THREE doctors.
     - Each doctor should have a unique first and last name and at least TWO patients.
-    - This is the second challenging task.
+    - This is the **second challenging task**.
 You have to create the patients and add them to the list of patients for each doctor that you created in Task 4.
 7. Loop through your list of doctors.
 Display the doctor's name, how many patients they have, and then list each patient on their own line.
 See the following output for an example:
 ```
 Dr. Kareem Dana has the following 2 patients: